patrick-crawford/WEB422-Backup/notes/2019/jquery-review.md

 <br>

 To begin, why don't we restrict the results to the first 5 employees (for now)?
-Each employee should be in it's own &lt;tr&gt; element with each piece of data (First Name, Last Name & Position) in their own nested &lt;td&gt; element.
+Each employee should be in its own &lt;tr&gt; element with each piece of data (First Name, Last Name & Position) in their own nested &lt;td&gt; element.
 For each employee that we're going to add to the DOM (specifically, the &lt;tbody&gt; element inside the #employees-table), the end result should look like:

 ```html
 <tr>